SubhadityaMukherjee/AI-knowledge-base/docs/Forward Kinematic Solution.md

 ---

 # Forward Kinematic Solution
-- The calculation required to find the [[Endpoint|endpoint]] position, given the joint positions.
+- The calculation required to find the [endpoint](Endpoint.md) position, given the joint positions.
 For most robot topologies this is easier than finding the inverse kinematic solution.